 As part of the public consultation process for the FVRD's Solid Waste Management Plan [PDF - 2.2 MB], residents and businesses told us that they want to reduce the amount of waste going to landfill.
 We are taking action.

-While some communities in the Fraser Valley are already sorting recyclables and organics (kitchen scraps and yard waste), the FVRD plans to take this a step further.
-To help sort out valuable material from garbage, there are a number of new programs coming in 2018 that will help us to reach our goal of 80% diversion by 2020.
+While some communities in the Fraser Valley are already sorting recyclables and compostables (kitchen scraps and yard waste), the FVRD plans to take this a step further.
+To help sort out valuable material from garbage, there are a number of new programs coming in 2018 and 2019 that will help us to reach our goal of 80% diversion by 2020.

 Becoming Waste Wise